911

 • The exact address where the emergency is located;

-Do not hang up before the dispatcher getting the information tells you to do so.
+Do not hang up until the dispatcher receiving the information has authorized you to do so.

 Rural Post Signs

 Since 2000, all Prescott and Russell rural properties have been provided with a sign indicating their rural address.
-This common system for rural addresses was developed by the Prescott and Russell Emergency Services in partnership with the municipalities and other organizations.
+This common system for rural addresses was developed by the Prescott and Russell Emergency Services in partnership with the municipalities and some local organizations.

-• It is essential to the delivery of the 911 service, permitting all emergency services to find your address more quickly.
+• It is essential to the delivery of 9-1-1 services, permitting all emergency services to find your address more quickly.

-• It provides pertinent information to an emergency call for ambulance, police and fire services by showing up on the screen at the response center.
+• During emergency calls, it provides pertinent information to paramedic services, police services and fire departments by showing up on the screen at the response centre.

-• It is useful for delivery services, bus drivers, service companies, clients and friends to easily find your house or enterprise.
+• It is useful for delivery services, bus drivers, service companies, customers, and friends so they can easily find your house or business.

-Your rural address number is indicated on the blue sign attached to the white post at the front of your property nearby the road.
+Your rural civic address number is shown on the blue sign installed on a white post at the edge of your property.

 Your responsibility

-Each owner is responsible for the maintenance of their signalization post.
-The latter must never be modified in any way.
-The post is of specific height and the number is reflective.
+Each owner is responsible for the maintenance of their post.
+It must not be altered in any way.
+The post has a specific height and the number is reflective.

-• Keep trees, bushes, snow and any obstructing object away from your signalization post.
+• Keep trees, bushes, snow, and any obstructing object away from your post.

-• Don't forget, if the emergency service (paramedic, police or fire) staff is unable to see your sign, this will have an impact on the delay to reach your residence or enterprise.
+• Remember, if emergency services personnel (paramedics, police and firefighters) cannot see your sign, this will have a definite impact on the time it takes to get to your home or business.

-Contact your municipality directly since each of them are responsible of the installation of new posts and signs when new rural addresses are registered.
-If your post has been damaged, please contact your municipality.
+Contact your municipality directly, as it is responsible for installing poles and signs when registering a new rural address.
+If your pole is damaged, please also contact your municipality.

 Farm 911